Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 Does Cairns Premier Reef and Island Tours offer diving?

 Yes, Ocean Free and Ocean Freedom are both well known for offering extremely safe and fun diving for certified divers and first timers, who are wishing to try an introductory scuba dive.
-We specialise in first time divers, offering a very exclusive one instructor to 2 diver experience and even 1:1 for those requiring extra attention!

 Our certified divers are in small groups, with a complimentary guide to ensure maximum enjoyment.